LucaMariani01/groupProject/README.md

 ## RingPdbAnalyzer.jar usage examples

-* `> java -jar RingPdbAnalyzer.jar -i RepeatsDB-table.json -o Users/name/Desktop`
+* `> java -jar RingPdbAnalyzer.jar -i path/to/inputJsonFile.json -o path/to/outputAasDirectory`

-Produces a list of AAS file contained in the Users/name/Desktop directory, corresponding to the PDBs contained in the RepeatsDB-table.json file.
+Produces a list of AAS file contained in the path/to/outputAasDirectory directory, corresponding to the PDBs contained in the inputJsonFile.json file.

+* `> java -jar RingPdbAnalyzer.jar -i path/to/inputJsonFile.json -o path/to/outputAasDirectory -b arcType`

+Produces a list of AAS file contained in the path/to/outputAasDirectory directory, corresponding to the PDBs contained in the inputJsonFile.json file, but using this command, only the selected types of arc will be analyzed.

+* `> java -jar RingPdbAnalyzer.jar -i path/to/inputJsonFile.json -o path/to/outputAasDirectory -t path/to/executionTimeDirectory`

+Produces a list of AAS file contained in the path/to/outputAasDirectory directory, corresponding to the PDBs contained in the inputJsonFile.json file, but using this command, a csv file containing the execution times for each operation per pdb will be created in the path/to/executionTimeDirectory directory.

 ## Accepted Input file formats
 * PDB JSON format, download link: <https://www.rcsb.org/>